Dee Conservancy safety plan for marine operations

 - The relevant duties and powers will be kept under review to ensure NRW can effectively regulate and conserve safe navigation within its statutory harbour area and approaches.

-- The Dee Conservancy Marine Safety Management System (DCMSMS) will be maintained on the basis of thorough assessment of risk.
+- The Dee Conservancy Marine Safety Management System (DCMSMS) will be maintained based on thorough assessment of risk.

 - The monitoring, inspection and review requirements documented in the DCMSMS will be implemented as appropriate by the Dee Conservancy Harbour Master, a nominated deputy, or authorised contractor.

-- NRW will provide aids to navigation in order to enhance safety of navigation and meet the requirements of the General Lighthouse Authority (Trinity House).
+- NRW will provide aids to navigation to enhance safety of navigation and meet the requirements of the General Lighthouse Authority (Trinity House).

 - NRW will monitor and maintain its aids to navigation to ensure their performance standards meet the target requirements set by the International Association of Marine Aids to Navigation and Lighthouse Authorities (IALA).